 Her guest list over the years reads like a page from a golden age scrapbook: Fred Astaire, Shirley Temple, Katharine Hepburn, Spencer Tracy.
 Henry Ford II and Nelson Rockefeller were among the business titans who came aboard.
 She was, by any measure, a vessel at the center of things.

 When war came, APHRODITE traded glamour for duty.
-She served the United States Navy as a PT boat test bed, as a torpedo vessel, and as an escort on the Hudson River for large ships and trains running along the banks.
+She served the United States Navy as a PT boat test bed, as a torpedo vessel, and ferried President Roosevelt to and from Hyde Park during the War.

 The years after the war were less kind to her, but she proved resilient.
 A refit in 1984 returned her to the water, and a subsequent restoration by her current owner, Charles Royce, brought her back to pristine condition she is in today.
 She continues to set the bar for what a classic commuter yacht should be.